cmorigaki/recipe-book/README.md

 1. **App** - Glue all modules and it has project configurations like build variants, API keys.
 2. **Feature** - Product features are developed at this level of modules.
 For this project I have modules:screen 1:1 but it may vary a lot.
 3. **Core** - Here I have modules that are not tied to a specific feature scope but the entire app like Base Classes when needed (I am pretty confident that I keep this layer really small).
 4. **Infrastructure** - Modules that compose the foundation of the project.
-Here we have networking, monitoring, analytics, design-system, navigation.
+Configuration, navigation, analytics, design-system...
 4. **Utility** - Helpers and extensions classes goes here.
 But only the ones that are not related to business of the project and it can be reused by other projects.

 ## Code